Converting to a Greener Bus Fleet

 Battery-electric bus limitations

-Current battery-electric bus technology allows long-range buses to operate for around 150 miles on a single charge, but about half of our current buses drive more than that during a day.
+Current battery-electric bus technology allows long-range buses to about 150 miles on a single charge, but about half of our current buses drive more than that during a day.
 Some log up to 300 miles each day.

 We’ll explore options for getting around the mile limitations — like changing the way we schedule buses or possibly adding on-route charging stations — but both of these options would require more buses, operators, mechanics and space at bus facilities.